Sava Tekelija: Life

-Born in Arad in the Habsburg monarchy (today in Romania) Tekelija studied at a Serb elementary school, went to a Buda Gymnasium, and studied law in Vienna and Budapest.
-He finished his studies in 1785, and became the first Serb doctor of law (doctor juris) a year later.
+Born in Arad in the Habsburg monarchy (today in Romania) Tekelija studied at a Serb elementary school, attended Gymnasium in Buda, after which he studied law in Vienna and Budapest.
+He finished his studies in 1785, and earned his doctor of law (doctor juris) a year later.
 He was elected lifetime president of Matica srpska in 1838.
 Tekelija was an outspoken opponent of the language reforms of Vuk Karadžić, which incorporated local dialects, and instead advocated to standardize the Serbian literary language by utilizing Slavonic-Serbian as a template, which he believed to be an elevated form of the language.